Clemson vs. North Carolina Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Clemson Performance Insights

-- The Tigers are outscoring opponents by 11 points per game with a +144 scoring differential overall.
-They put up 82.2 points per game (46th in college basketball) and give up 71.2 per contest (174th in college basketball).
+- The Tigers are outscoring opponents by 11.0 points per game with a +144 scoring differential overall.
+They put up 82.2 points per game (46th in college basketball) and allow 71.2 per contest (174th in college basketball).

-- Clemson has committed 1.2 more turnovers per game than its opponents, averaging 10.2 (55th in college basketball action) while forcing nine (356th in college basketball).
+- Clemson has typically lost the turnover battle this season, committing 10.2 per game (55th in college basketball play) while forcing 9.0 (356th in college basketball).

+- The Tar Heels put up 85.0 points per game (22nd in college basketball) while giving up 72.0 per contest (198th in college basketball).
+They have a +169 scoring differential and outscore opponents by 13.0 points per game.

+- North Carolina ranks 68th in the country at 39.4 rebounds per game.
+That's 4.5 more than the 34.9 its opponents average.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.